Jocelyn Blore

 Columbia College’s online master of arts program in criminal justice can be completed in just 12 months.
 Through police intelligence, academic research, and organizational analysis, this program seeks to provide students with the necessary skills to become future leaders in the criminal justice field.

-Made up of 30 credits, the program includes courses such as administration of organizations in criminal justice; U.S. constitutional law; criminological theory; diversity in criminal justice; qualitative research methods; police intelligence; and standard operating procedures.
+The program, which consists of 30 credits, includes courses such as administration of organizations in criminal justice, U.S. constitutional law, criminological theory, diversity in criminal justice, qualitative research methods, police intelligence, and standard operating procedures.

 Graduates of this program will be able to take up leadership positions such as attorney general investigators, forensic examiners, attorney general investigators, criminologists, criminal profilers, federal law enforcement officers, police chiefs, and police commissioners.

-In terms of professional certification, requirements differ for each specialty.
-For instance, someone who wants to apply for certification from the International Association for Identification (IAI) in Tenprint Fingerprint, must have at least 40 hours of Board-approved education but that does not necessarily have to be accredited.
+Requirements for professional certification differ for each specialty.
+For instance, someone who wants to apply for certification from the International Association for Identification (IAI) in Tenprint Fingerprint must have at least 40 hours of Board-approved education, but that does not necessarily have to be accredited.

 There are education requirements but no accreditation standards for a certification such as Bloodstain Pattern Analysis, which is also from the IAI.
-Ultimately, students should investigate their chosen specialty thoroughly to ensure that they are earning an education that will apply to their future career goals.
+Ultimately, students should thoroughly investigate their chosen specialty to ensure that they earn an education that will apply to their future career goals.